parvkpr/IntelAssignment/README.md

 * Task 7: algorithm explained below

 ## Algorithm
-initialise visited array of size=vertices with -1 compute adjacency list of the mesh for each vertice do: if vertex has not been visited:
+* initialise visited array of size=vertices with -1
+* compute adjacency list of the mesh
+* for each vertice do
+    * if vertex has not been visited:
-    push vertex to connected_components_sublist
+      * push vertex to connected_components_sublist
-    set visited of this vertice as connected_component index in connected_components if color of adjacent vertices is same then add the vertex to component and set visited as connected_component index in connected components sort the component added to maintain ascending order of vertex else
+      * set visited of this vertice as connected_component index in connected_components
+      * if color of adjacent vertices is same then add the vertex to component and set visited as connected_component index in connected components
+    * sort the component added to maintain ascending order of vertex
+    * else
-    add all non visited same colored adjacent vertices to the connected component associated with this vertex sort to maintain ascending order
+      * add all non visited same colored adjacent vertices to the connected component associated with this vertex
+      * sort to maintain ascending order